 - Plan to attend college and are in need of support to become more prepared to live independently and be prepared academically.

-- Have a college degree and are experiencing difficulty transitioning successfully into the workplace due to issues such as, addictions, substance abuse, social anxiety, and low confidence and motivation.
+- Have a college degree and are experiencing difficulty transitioning successfully into the workplace due to issues such as digital media overuse, substance abuse, social anxiety, and low confidence and motivation.

-- Want to live independently from parents; their primary focus is employment and the are ambivalent about attending college.
+- Want to live independently from parents; their primary focus is employment and they are ambivalent about attending college.

 - Are transitioning to the community and/or college campus from primary treatment, wilderness therapeutic programs, aftercare, and transitional living programs and are ready for independent living.